SherlockPsy/Life/laws/MASTER_WORLD.md

 - establishes existence,
 - provides constraints,
-- does not decide behaviour,
+- does not encode decisions,
 - does not imply outcomes.

-Fact Seeds may surprise.
-They may not direct.

 ---

-### VI.2 Grounding Rule (Mandatory)
+### VI.2 Grounding Rule (MANDATORY)

-Any stimulus introduced must include:
+Any World Fact Seed must specify:

 - where it occurs,
 - what is affected,
-- who can perceive it (or that it is objectively occurring).
+- who can perceive it,
+  or that it exists objectively without perception.

-Floating stimuli are forbidden.
+Floating facts are forbidden.

 ---